Russia: The problem Trump can't escape

 The two-page synopsis originally presented to Trump and Obama included allegations of a continuing exchange of information during the campaign between Trump surrogates and intermediaries for the Russian government, according to two national security officials.

-The White House has denied the allegations made in the dossier and dismissed them as "fake news."
+The White House has denied the allegations made in the dossier and also dismissed them as "fake news."
 Russian President Vladimir Putin also shrugged off the allegations as "rubbish."

 THE MISSILE